Narayana108/Typescript-basic-api/README.md

-# Offerzen Assignment
-## Narayan

-# Bubble sort array from api endpoint
+# Bubble sort array api
 This app runs a bubble sort, removes `null` and `undefined values` and flattens the array.
 Written in typescript